Last updated: 16 April 2026

 What Changed for Founders

-A startup guide published April 9, 2026, walks crypto founders through the practical implications of the SEC-CFTC harmonization.
+A startup guide published April 9, 2026, walks crypto founders through the practical implications of the SEC and CFTC harmonization.
 The key takeaway: if your token derives value from your team’s ongoing development work, you are still in SEC territory.
 If your network is genuinely decentralized by the time of launch, CFTC rules are more permissive and more predictable.

 The TCB View

-The SEC-CFTC framework is genuinely good news for the US crypto industry.
+The SEC and CFTC framework is genuinely good news for the US crypto industry.
 Regulatory certainty does not eliminate risk, but it allows institutions to build with confidence and it allows founders to plan.
 The classification of ETH, SOL, and XRP as commodities removes the legal cloud that has suppressed institutional participation in those ecosystems for years.
-The risk is that Washington treats this clarity as sufficient and fails to address the harder questions: DeFi protocol regulation, cross-border stablecoin flows, and the governance of decentralized autonomous organizations.
+The risk is that Washington treats this clarity as sufficient and fails to address the harder questions: DeFi protocol regulation, cross border stablecoin flows, and the governance of decentralized autonomous organizations.
 Those conversations have barely started.

 Free Daily Briefing